yuting1214/JobScanGPT/readme.md

 ```
 After receiving the response from ChatGPT, paste the job description and submit it, you will have the intended result.

-> :bulb: Note the instruction prompt in this example is currently for data-relevant roles (data analyst, data scientist, data engineering); feel free to modify it to tailor your job search.
+> :bulb: Note the instruction prompt in this example is currently for data-relevant roles (data analyst, data scientist, data engineer); feel free to modify it to tailor your job search.

 ## :notebook_with_decorative_cover: Notebook version